orangejulius/octopress/source/_posts/2012-03-27-installing-gentoo-on-a-macbook-pro-part3.markdown

 * Backlight adjustment.
 I tried a patch for this but it still stays pegged at the max.
 This should be a big helper for battery life.

 * Tweak Intel graphics kernel parameters.
 There are various parameters out there that reportedely improve battery life significantly.

+* Debug a USB issue.
+The last few boots I noticed that for about 5 seconds after the KDE login screen is displayed, no input devices work.
+Even the capslock key does not light up.
+This could be related to the fact that I've usd an extra USB mouse for these last few boots.

+* Disable the trackpad while typing.
+I didn't think it would be an issue, but while typing, I often nudge the trackpad and cause Bad Things to happen.
+There is a fix out there to disable the trackpad while typing.